openstack/openstack-manuals/doc/admin-guide/source/dashboard-customize-configure.rst

       }

-   The service catalog configuration in the Identity service determines whether a service appears in the dashboard.
+   The service catalog configuration in the Identity service determines whether a service appears in the Dashboard.
    For the full listing, see `Horizon Settings and Configuration
    <http://docs.openstack.org/developer/horizon/topics/settings.html>`_.